piaschwarz/CLUWLL-Project/README.md

-PROJECT STEPS
-- have useful context sentences for all Italian B1 and B2 lemmas available

-- get translation of context sentences and word alignment

-- populate SQL database
-- think of useful formats for these tables:
-- context sentences per lemma (and some sort of translation mapping?)
-- vocab piles: Bootstrap pile (A1/A2 words with translation)
-- All learned words (vocab the user has encountered anywhere in the app
-- Most difficult words (n most difficult words for user)
-- Most frequent Italian words (n most freq. words from the pile of all learned words)

-- think of architecture for frontend and backend (data structures + user interface)

-- implement Java Servlets + Angular App

 |Workpackage<br>March 4, 2020|Description|Responsible|Related Git Files|Comment|
 |---|---|---|---|---|
 |3. provide unique lemma list & find frequency information|<ul><li>clean up the Italian unique lemma list</li><li>find out where we can get frequency information from (OpenSubtitles Corpus?
 Didn't Dellert want to provide us with something?)</li></ul>|Marta| | |